SautiKit

 Real-time streaming ships via the raw XML <Stream> element.
 Native JSON stream support is on the roadmap; until then, return <Stream> in an application/xml response.
 See the voice actions concept.

-Your server owns the conversation.
+Your server owns the conversation state.
 Key the LLM session and any tool results by the call SID from the stream handshake, so a mid-call escalation to <Dial> can pass everything the human agent needs (verified identity, account ID, what the caller already tried).

 <Stream> attributes